-Over six million people in the United States live with atrial fibrillation (known as afib), which is an irregular heartbeat.
+Over six million people in the U.S. live with atrial fibrillation (known as afib), which is an irregular heartbeat.
 The condition can lead to blood clots, stroke, heart failure, and even dementia.

-Symptoms can be different for each patient, but often include palpitations, thumping, or irregular beating.
-Hills says 1 in 3 people with afib don’t feel any symptoms and don’t realize they even have the condition.
+Symptoms can be different for each patient, but often include palpitations or thumping in the chest, and/or shortness of breath.
+She says one-third of people with afib don’t feel any symptoms and don’t realize they even have the condition.
 She wants people to get diagnosed and treated before they have a stroke.

-She encourages doctors to screen patients most at risk for stroke, including those over 65 who have conditions like high blood pressure or diabetes.
-Tech may help, too.
-Wearables like an Apple watch may help consumers monitor their heart rate, so they can get diagnosed and treated early, if needed.
+She encourages doctors to screen patients who are most at risk for a stroke, including those over 65 who have conditions like high blood pressure or diabetes.
+Technology may help too.
+Wearables, such as an Apple watch or a KardiaMobile device, may help consumers monitor their heart rhythm, so they can get diagnosed and treated early if needed.

-In 2003, Hill started having heart problems and had a stent placed.
-A few months later, she experienced an odd sensation in her chest, her heart was racing, her right leg was cold and white, and her right eye was blurry.
+In 2003, Hills started having heart problems and had a stent placed.
+A few months later, she experienced an odd sensation in her chest, her heart was racing and thumping, her right leg was cold and pale, and the vision in her right eye was blurry.

-“At the emergency room, we discovered that I had had blood clots, and a close call was a stroke,” she said.
-“And it was due to this condition called atrial fibrillation, which I had never heard off.
+“At the emergency room, we discovered that I had had blood clots and a close call with a stroke,” she says.
+“And it was due to this condition called atrial fibrillation, which I had never heard of.
 That was pretty scary.”

-“I never knew when it was going to happen and I couldn’t tie it to any particular thing, because the circumstances were different every single time,” she said.
+“I never knew when it was going to happen, and I couldn’t tie it to any particular thing, because the circumstances were different every single time,” she says.

-Then in 2005, Hills had a mini maze procedure — a minimally invasive surgical ablation that uses an energy source to scar the tissue.
+Then in 2005, she had a mini maze procedure.
+This minimally invasive surgical ablation uses a radiofrequency energy source to scar the tissue, creating a fence that stops erratic electrical signals from entering the heart and causing afib.
 The procedure, which doesn’t require opening the chest, has a shorter recovery time.
-This is Hill’s 15th year free of afib.
+This September, she is celebrating 15 years of being free of afib.

 From patient to advocate

-Hills had learned so much from her afib journey that she decided she wanted to help others with the condition.
+Hills had learned so much from her afib experience that she decided she wanted to help others with the condition, too.
 In 2007, she started StopAfib.org, a nonprofit organization for those living with afib.
 The organization and the Heart Rhythm Society got the U.S. Senate to declare September as National Atrial Fibrillation Awareness Month.

-“It’s really a win-win-win kind of situation,” Hills said.
-“The faculty members win, sponsors and industry partners win, and the patients win because we see this synergy of everything coming together and people working together to make lives better.”
+“The conference is a win-win-win—the faculty members win, our industry partners win, and the patients especially win because we are all working together to make lives better,” she says.